MicrosoftDocs/power-pages-docs/power-pages-docs/admin/privacy-dsr-summary.md

 # Respond to Data Subject Rights (DSR) requests for Power Pages customer data

 The European Union (EU) General Data Protection Regulation (GDPR) gives significant rights to individuals regarding their data.
 Learn more about GDPR in [General Data Protection Regulation Summary](/compliance/regulatory/gdpr).
-This resource includes an overview, including terminology, an action plan, and readiness checklists to help you meet your obligations under GDPR when using Microsoft products and services.
+This resource includes an overview, key terms, an action plan, and a readiness checklist to help you meet your obligations under GDPR when using Microsoft products and services.

 Learn more about GDPR and how Microsoft supports it and our customers affected by it: